retroelec/T-HMI-C64/README.md

 Keyboard input is simulated via a custom Android app or via a web interface.
 The Android app communicates with the emulator via Bluetooth Low Energy (BLE).
 The web keyboard was provided by uliuc@gmx.net.
+Further a "joystick-only" operation is possible for some games.

 After extensive refactoring, the code should now be portable to other ESP32-S3 boards (and even other platforms).